sukster/ESXi-Lab/Terraform/Provisioner/readme.txt

 2. Configure the guest_name, disk_store, numvcpus, memsize, etc. in the main.tf template.

+3. If needed configure the interface MAC addresses manually in the main.tf

-3. From the directory run: terraform init && terraform apply
+4. From the directory run: terraform init && terraform apply